harryli0088/svg_path_generator/README.md

-## examples
+## Examples
 Examples can be found in the /examples directory.
-There is a d3.js file included.
-/examples/ramen.html is a full example of how every part of the ramen is created!
+You can install d3.js as a peer dependency.

 ## License